hyf015/egocentric-gaze-prediction/README.md

 ### Dataset preparation
 We use [GTEA Gaze+](http://ai.stanford.edu/~alireza/GTEA_Gaze_Website/GTEA_Gaze+.html) and [GTEA Gaze](http://ai.stanford.edu/~alireza/GTEA_Gaze_Website/GTEA_Gaze.html) dataset.

-Please download and extract all images into `path/to/images`.

-For the optical flow images, use [dense flow](https://github.com/yjxiong/dense_flow) to extract all optical flow images, and put them into `path/to/opticalflow/images`.
+For the optical flow images, use [dense flow](https://github.com/yjxiong/dense_flow) to extract all optical flow images, and put them into `path/to/opticalflow/images` (e.g. gtea_imgflow/).
 The flow images will be in different sub-folders like:
 ```
     .
     +---flow